John J. Giblin: Political career

 In May 1953, Giblin was elected to the Newark Charter Study Commission, which recommended a change to the mayor-council form of government.

 In November 1954, he was elected to the Essex County Board of Chosen Freeholders.
 He served as a New Jersey State Senator in 1966 and 1967.

 The U.S. Supreme Court decision in Reynolds v.
 Sims (more commonly known as One Man, One Vote), required redistricting by state legislatures for congressional districts to keep represented populations equal, as well as requiring both houses of state legislatures to have districts drawn that contained roughly equal populations, and to perform redistricting when needed.
 Because of its population, Essex County gained three Senate seats.

 In 1965, he was elected New Jersey State Senator.
 He was defeated for re-election in 1967.
 Giblin and his three running mates defeated four Republicans, including the incumbent, Senate Minority Leader C. Robert Sarcone.

 New Jersey held a constitutional convention in 1966 to address reapportionment issues created by the One Man, One Vote decision.
 Following redistricting, Essex County gained two more seats, for a total of six.
 In 1967, Giblin and his Democratic running mates were defeated by a slate of Republican Senate candidates.

 Giblin again sought election to the State Senate in 1971, running on an independent ticket.
 He finished 11th for five seats, finishing more than 50,000 votes behind the low-votegetting candidate.

 He also served as Clerk to the Essex County Jury Commission, and a member of The New Jersey State Board of Mediation.

 Personal

-Giblin and his wife, the former Teresa Moran, had five children, including Thomas P. Giblin, a longtime New Jersey Assemblyman and former New Jersey Democratic State Chairman, and Vincent P. Giblin, the President of the international Union of Operating Engineers Local 68.
+Giblin and his wife, the former Teresa Moran, had five children, including Thomas P. Giblin, a longtime New Jersey Assemblyman and former New Jersey Democratic State Chairman, and Vincent Giblin, the President of the international Union of Operating Engineers.
 A resident of West Orange, Giblin died at Mountainside Hospital in Glen Ridge, New Jersey.